slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On relationships

 <!--
+> *"Your partner is a declaration of what you believe you deserve."  -- x@jillianturecki*

+-- x\@celestiaewhore] * People are so cruel once they lose feelings for you.
+-- x\@dears_o_n] * Stay far away from people who belittle you jokingly.
+Even family.
+-- x\@shashan55941532] * I stopped texting first and lost people… but I also lost the illusion they cared -- x\@signulll] * the honest reality is that organic social interaction has basically collapsed for a lot of society, especially in cities where paradoxically everyone is surrounded by ppl but nobody talks to each other.
+50 years ago, you couldn’t have predicted this at all.

++ a relationship, like a movie or a book, doesn’t fail when it comes to an end.
++ correct each other in private. defend each other in public
++ how can we get to know each other? by abolishing the frontiers. -- andrei tarkovsky (nostalghia])
++ Respect isn’t earned anymore.
+It’s auctioned to the highest bidder.
++ They don’t respect you at the bottom, ignore you in the middle, and hate you at the top.
+You’ll never have everyone’s approval—so focus on what you’re doing.
-- You can’t force respect, but you can refuse disrespect.
++ You can’t force respect, but you can refuse disrespect.
 Normalize ghosting at the first sign of it.
-- They don’t respect you at the bottom, ignore you in the middle, and hate you at the top.
-You’ll never have everyone’s approval—so focus on what you’re doing.
-- Respect isn’t earned anymore.
-It’s auctioned to the highest bidder.
-- a relationship, like a movie or a book, doesn’t fail when it comes to an end.
 -->

 > *"Perhaps the most counter-intuitive truth of the universe is that the more you give to others, the more you’ll get.
 Understanding this is the beginning of wisdom."